 As anyone versed in S/M safety can tell you — once you remove their ball gag — beeswax burns hotter than paraffin.
 A lot hotter.
 A drip of beeswax will raise a blister; paraffin just stings.
 Not something you’re likely to forget.
 But we remembered too late.

-It's amazing how much smoke can fill your house before you notice it.
+It’s amazing how much smoke can fill your house before you notice it.
 Who knew they could make something that looks exactly like real glass out of run-of-the-mill, highly flammable resin?
-In a moment of religious insight, it occurred to me that the bush Moses saw burning in the desert may have not been a shrub at all but rather a replica made of this very resin.
+In a moment of religious insight, it occurred to me that the bush Moses saw burning in the desert may have not been a shrub at all, but rather a replica made of this very same blue-glass-looking resin.

-That's what it did to Wifey who, it turns out, can run pretty fast carrying a flaming glob of melting resin.
+That’s exactly what it did to Wifey who, it turns out, can run pretty fast carrying a flaming glob of melting resin.
 God was invoked repeatedly.
 Nothing short of Divine intervention could have provided her the wherewithal to grab our NOT-GLASS menorah by its still-cool base, rush it out the door into the pouring rain and ditch it on the front steps.

 So no, our holidays are not interchangeable.
 If you notice that some Jews are particularly cranky this time of year, please don’t wish us a Happy Hanukkah.
 We’ve already had one.